 In Washington, we’re making it easier for kids to develop healthy habits.

-More than 640 schools serving nearly 369,000 students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
-Since 2007, ten Washington schools have been recognized with National Healthy Schools Awards for their outstanding efforts.
+More than 640 schools serving over 379,000 students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
+Since 2007, 12 Washington schools have been recognized with National Healthy Schools Awards for their outstanding efforts.

 Hear from school champions from just two of the many schools and districts we work with in Washington: Heritage High School, enrolled in the Healthy Schools Program since 2014; and Mark Morris High School, enrolled since 2014.